-Welcome to the fourth blog post on the CIS Critical Security Controls!
-This week, I will be walking you through the fourth Critical Control: Continuous Vulnerability Assessment & Remediation.
+Welcome to the third blog post on the CIS Critical Security Controls!
+This week, I will be walking you through the third Critical Control: Continuous Vulnerability Management.
 Specifically, we will be looking at why vulnerability management and remediation is important for your overall security maturity, what the control consists of, and how to implement it.

 Organizations operate in a constant stream of new security information: software updates, patches, security advisories, threat bulletins, etc. Understanding and managing vulnerabilities has become a continuous activity and requires a significant amount of time, attention and resources.
 Attackers have access to the same information, but have significantly more time on their hands.
 This can lead to them taking advantage of gaps between the appearance of new knowledge and remediation activities.